Chief Science Officers

 - Build a nationally recognized cabinet of student CSOs in schools across America

-The Dow Chemical Company Foundation has provided funding for the pilot 2017-2018 year of the program.
+The Dow Chemical Company Foundation continues to provide funding for this program.

 For more details, contact Adrianne Cole, STEM Director at firstname.lastname@example.org or at 989-964-4058.